Groestlcoin/sovbox/README.md

 A machine running Linux and has enough disk space, that you can `ssh` into.

-### How is this different from Nodl?

-Nodl is selling hardware, that works out of the box.
-This is great, but it's also great if you can use an old laptop or a Raspberry Pi with an external drive.

 ### How is this different from Node Launcher?